 (ii) 40% of members which consist of members of the main community who are elected by the main community in accordance with the provisions of section 21.

-(c) The election of members in terms of paragraph (b)(ii) must be done in accordance with the provisions of section 21.

 (3) The Premier concerned must, by notice in the relevant Provincial Gazette, recognise a Khoi-San council for a Khoi-San community and indicate the administrative seat of such Khoi-San council.